 Closure or Closed, the removal or permanent closure in-place of all the Underground Storage Tank Systems at a Facility without replacement of any tanks in accordance with 527 CMR 1.00: Massachusetts Comprehensive Fire Safety Code and 310 CMR 80.00: Underground Storage Tank (UST) Systems.

-Contractor/Vendor Certification, a written statement made under the pains and penalties of perjury by a contractor/vendor or its agent certifying the receipt of payment for work/services performed.
-The Contractor/Vendor certification shall, at a minimum, provide the invoice number, month, year and amount of payment.
+Conference, an appeal hearing pursuant to 503 CMR 2.18.

 Damage to Natural Resources, damage to natural resources arising from a Release and included within a Final Judgment.